1. Introduction

 Claim tokens of this type MUST be RDF descriptions of the intended transformation (for example an fno:Execution or a

-reference to a transformation catalog entry).
+reference to a service catalog entry).
 Acceptable claim_token_format values are URIs identifying RDF

 serializations (such as http://www.w3.org/ns/formats/Turtle and http://www.w3.org/ns/formats/JSON-LD).